American mahjong: History

 Joseph Park Babcock, a representative of the Standard Oil Company in Shanghai, was importing mahjong sets to the United States in great numbers by 1923.
-To increase interest in the game, which was sometimes impenetrable to Westerners, he rewrote and published new, simpler rules that became the American standard.
+To increase interest in the game in the United States, he wrote and published new rules that became the American standard.
 When the National Mah Jongg League, Inc. published a volume of "Official American Rules" in 1935, the American style further morphed into a very distinct form.

 American mah jongg tournament standards and rules were established in 1986, when the National Mah Jongg League and Mah Jongg Madness jointly conducted their first annual Mah Jongg Tournament at Sea.
 This tradition of championship tournaments at sea continued for over 34 years.
 Now there are American mah jongg tournaments conducted throughout the United States, and consist of players from America and Canada.
 Mah Jongg Madness conducts more than a dozen tournaments a year and an annual NMJL cruise culminates in the National Mah Jongg Convention in Las Vegas every March.

 Tournaments are now played according to the Standardized National Mah Jongg Tournament Rules, which were codified and published in 2005.
 In 2011, Mah Jongg Master Points (MJMP) were established to post an individual's tournament scores.
 The MJMP website formulates the scores (awarding bonus points to the top 10 winners of an event), and ranking the individual players.
 There are 10 ranks for players, based on the accumulation of these points.

 Using tiles

 The total number of mahjong tiles in the American mahjong is 152, as shown below.
+American Mahjong sets are notably different from Chinese Mahjong sets, and can be identified by the usage of several additional tiles, Arabic numerals, and English words.

 Dots

 From one dot to nine dots, four tiles of each type, 36 tiles in total.

-For the convenience of American players, Arabic numbers are usually written on the tiles, stating how many dots it is.
+The dots represent Chinese coins, such as the Kaiyuan Tongbao.
+The rank is typically indicated with an Arabic numeral in one corner.

 Bamboos (bams)

-From one bamboo to nine bamboos, four tiles of each type, 36 tiles in total.
+From one bamboo to nine bamboo, four tiles of each type, 36 tiles in total.
+The rank is typically indicated with an Arabic numeral in one corner.

 The one bamboo also known as the bird.

-For the convenience of American players, Arabic numbers are usually written on the tiles, stating how many bamboos it is.

 Characters (craks)

 From one crak to nine craks, four tiles of each type, 36 tiles in total.

-For the convenience of American players, Arabic numbers are usually written on the tiles, stating how many craks it is.
+The top Chinese characters represent the numbers 1 to 9 and the bottom character is the numerical unit of 10,000.
+The rank is typically indicated with an Arabic numeral in one corner.

 Winds

 The four types of winds are: East, South, West and North, four tiles of each type, 16 tiles in total.

-For the convenience of American players, letters "E" (for East), "S" (for South), "W" (for West) and "N" (for North) are usually written on the tiles.
+The letters "E" (for East), "S" (for South), "W" (for West) and "N" (for North) are usually written on the tiles.

 Dragons

-The three types of dragons are: Red dragon, Green dragon, and White dragon (also known as soap), four tiles of each type, 12 tiles in total.
-Among them, the red dragon is even used to replace the red "中", and the green dragon is even used to replace the green "發", avoiding the use of Chinese characters.
+The three types of dragons are: White dragon, (also known as soap) Green dragon and Red dragon, four tiles of each type, 12 tiles in total.
+In American Mah Johngg sets, the traditional red "中" (“middle") and green "發" ("wealth") characters are sometime replaced with images of a red and green dragon, respectively.